marc-gilles/marc-gilles.github.io/content/news/202507-vogelwarte/index.md

   - Invited talk
 ---

-I had the pleasure to visit Giulia Masoero and Pierre Bize at the Swiss Ornithological Institute (Vogelwarte) in Sempach, Switzerland.
-I was also able to give a talk and join the fantastic field teams working on barn owls and alpine swifts.
+I visited Giulia Masoero and Pierre Bize at the Swiss Ornithological Institute (Vogelwarte) in Sempach, Switzerland.
+I gave a seminar talk and joined the fantastic field teams working on barn owls and alpine swifts.

 <!--more-->